-The UK system used to be more generous regarding co-firing, with one ROC per MWh{elec} of co-fired electricity, regardless of the configuration.
-In order to avoid too heavy development of co-firing in the country, a banding has been introduced so as to limit the level of subsidy.
-Nevertheless, even with the banding system, co-firing biomass with coal tends to be still more cost efficient, compared with investments in new dedicated biomass units.
+The UK system used to be more generous regarding co-firing, with one ROC per MWh{elec} of co-fired electricity regardless of the configuration.
+In order to avoid excessive development of co-firing in the country, banding has been introduced so as to limit the level of subsidy.
+Nevertheless, even with the banding system, co-firing biomass with coal still tends to be more cost effective than investing in new dedicated biomass units.

-In the Netherlands, which is another country with high co-firing, the SDE+ (Stimulering Duurzame Energie) auction subsidy-system for renewables, provides producers of co-fired electricity with grants, as other RES.
-The SDE+ has been introduced in 2015, and, basically, the (sealed-bid) auction gives bonus payment to compensate for the difference between the market prices for electricity (which are based on fossil sources) and the electricity cost from RES.2 The schemes works with multiple bidding phases (nine in 2015, and four in 2016), with a budget cap and a maximal premium for each technology and phase.
-Each bidder submits a (bid) premium (lower than the maximal) and a production.
+In the Netherlands, another country with high co-firing, the SDE+ (Stimulering Duurzame Energie) auction subsidy-system for renewables provides producers of co-fired electricity with grants as for other RES.
+The SDE+ was introduced in 2015 and basically the (sealed-bid) auction gives bonus payments to compensate for the difference between the market prices for electricity (which are based on fossil fuel sources) and the electricity cost from RES.2 The scheme works with multiple bidding phases (nine in 2015 and four in 2016), with a budget cap and a maximal premium for each technology and phase.
+Each bidder submits a (bid) premium (lower than the maximal) and a level of output.
 For each technology, the auction continues until the budget is reached.
-Bidders with the lowest bids are awarded first, and they receive the premium they bid.
-In the co-firing category, producers can bid for a maximum b: Cost associated with 34% efficiency power stations, and market prices (coal, EUA, wood pellets) of May 2016.
+Bidders with the lowest bids are served first, and they receive the premium they bid.
+In the co-firing category, producers can bid for a maximum premium of 107 Euros/MWh{elec} for a period of eight years (Netherlands Enterprise Agency, 2016; AURES-Ecofys, 2016).

-2 For the readers familiar with earlier application of emission trading in the UK (the so-called UK ETS), the design is pretty similar, with participants bidding for premiums that cover increased cost associated with efforts (increased RES generation with the SDE+, and carbon abatements in the case of the UK ETS).
+$^{^{2}}$ For readers familiar with the earlier application of emission trading in the UK (the so-called UK ETS), the design is similar, with participants bidding for premiums that cover increased costs associated with efforts (increased RES generation with the SDE+ and carbon abatements in the case of the UK ETS).